snotskie/ttrpg/md/index.md

 | --- |
 | You're well-versed in idle chatter, spinning conversation, or navigating social milieu.
 When you would lose a Contest trying to persuade, influence, inspire, or deceive others, receive $+d2$ in aid. |

-Popular and Rebutted Speech each require and extend Tactful Speech.
+Popular, Rebutted, and Director's Speech each require and extend Tactful Speech.

 | Popular Speech |
 | --- |